Sayasl/Traffic-Detection-Analysis-Wireshark-/README.md

-# WinDump-TcpDump-Wireshark
+#TcpDump Wireshark
-This project contains of capturing packets, shinffing usernames & passwords (HTTP, FTP), images and lastly, malware traffic analysis from different sample files.
+This project showcases an array of cybersecurity techniques, including packet capture, sniffing usernames and passwords (HTTP, FTP), analyzing images, and conducting malware traffic analysis from various sample files.